HBFCrew/default_content_deploy/README.md

 - If the new entity ID is already occupied by some existing entity, it is skipped.
-- This behavior can be changed by parameter *--force-update*
+- This behavior can be changed by parameter *--force-update* or *--force-override*

 ***drush dcdi --force-update***

-- Existing entity (has same ID, but different UUID) is overwritten by the imported entity (the old entity is deleted and a new entity with the same ID is created from imported JSON file).
-The UUID is overwritten.
+- Existing entity (has same ID, but different UUID) is replaced by the imported entity (the old entity is deleted and a new entity with the same ID is created from imported JSON file).
+The UUID is replaced.
-- If the user entity is overwritten, an existing password is lost.
+- If the user entity is replaced, an existing password is lost.

+***drush dcdi --force-override***

+- All existing content will be overridden.
+Locally updated default content will be reverted to the state defined in a content directory.

 ***drush dcdi --verbose***